 If someone comments on a blog post, respond to them.
 If someone @’s you on Twitter, respond to them, too.
 Then stay current with your feeds so you can continue the conversation.
 Because that’s what this is, a conversation between your company brand and the potential candidates out there.

-It should go without saying, so we’re going to say it anyway, when these potential candidates become active applicants—this responsiveness has to continue.
-Be merciless in your updating of your candidates.
+It should go without saying, so we’re going to say it anyway when these potential candidates become active applicants—this responsiveness has to continue.
+Be merciless in updating your candidates.
 You want them to know what the next step is the minute you do.

 There are many reasons for this, for our purposes today the primary one is this; if this person does not get an offer, or if they receive one that they decline; you want them to remain actively engaged with your brand.
 That way, when another appropriate opening appears, they’ll remember how wonderful you were at updating them and responding to their questions and they’ll want to apply.

 Creating employer brand gravity will happen naturally if you follow best practices for recruitment marketing.
 Specifically, cultivating your online presence, being responsive to input from your audience, and embodying your company values and mission are the underlying practices that will get you there.